 The following information is of significant importance to Shareholders who do not hold Shares in their own name.
 These Shareholders are called beneficial Shareholders.
 Beneficial Shareholders should note that the only proxies that can be recognized and acted upon at the Meeting are those deposited by registered Shareholders (those whose names appear on the records of the Company as the registered holders of Shares).
-If Shares are listed in an account statement provided to a Shareholder by a broker, then in almost all cases those Shares will not be registered in the Shareholder's name on the records of the Company.
-Such Shares will more likely be registered under the name of the Shareholder's broker or an agent of that broker.
-In Canada the vast majority of such Shares are registered under the name of CDS & Co. (the registration name for the Canadian Depository for Securities Limited, which acts as nominee for The Depository Trust Company (which acts as depositary for many United States brokerage firms and custodian banks).
+If Shares are listed in an account statement provided to a Shareholder by a broker or custodian banks (an "Intermediary"), then in almost all cases those Shares will not be registered in the Shareholder's name on the records of the Company.
+Such Shares will more likely be registered under the name of the Shareholder's broker or an agent of that broker or the custodian bank.
+In Canada, the vast majority of such Shares are registered under the name of CDS & Co. (the registration name for the Canadian Depository for Securities Limited, which acts as nominee for many Canadian brokerage firms and custodian banks), and in the United States, under the name of Cede & Co. as nominee for The Depository Trust Company (which acts as depositary for many United States brokerage firms and custodian banks).
 Intermediaries are required to seek voting instructions from beneficial Shareholders in advance of Shareholders' meetings.
-Every intermediary has its own mailing procedures and provides its own return instructions to clients.
+Every Intermediary has its own mailing procedures and provides its own return instructions to clients.